 Every employee has the duty and the responsibility to be aware of and abide by existing rules and policies.
 Employees also have the responsibility to perform his/her duties to the best of his/her ability and to the standards as set forth in his/her job description or as otherwise established.
-Ford County supports the use of progressive discipline to address issues such as poor work issues.
-Our progressive discipline policy has been designed consistent with our organizational values, HR best practices and employment laws.

 Ford County supports the use of progressive discipline to address issues such as poor work performance or misconduct.
-Our progressive discipline policy is designed to provide a corrective action process to improve and prevent a recurrence of undesirable behavior and/or performance
+Our progressive discipline policy is designed to provide a corrective action process to improve and prevent a recurrence of undesirable behavior and/or performance issues.
+Our progressive discipline policy has been designed consistent with our organizational values, HR best practices and employment laws.